The TwinLadder Standard

 The compliance floor: score 52

-- All six pillars must score above zero — a single zero-score pillar means a fundamental gap in compliance
+- All seven pillars must score above zero — a single zero-score pillar means a fundamental gap in compliance

 - Policy & Data Protection and Training carry the highest compliance weight — these are where regulators will look first